Does Debt Consolidation Hurt Your Credit?

 Another factor that goes into our credit score is your credit utilization, or how much of your existing credit you are using at any given time.
 Ideally your credit utilization ratio is about 30%, which means that you keep your credit card balance at 30% or less of your limit.

 So that means if your card has a $1,000 credit limit, ideally you don’t have more than $300 on the card at any one time.
 Of course, that can be tricky if you are putting a large sum on the balance transfer card.
-Talk to your credit card issuer about whether you might temporarily have the ceiling lifted in order to preserve your credit utilization ratio.
+Talk to your credit card issuer about whether you might temporarily have the ceiling lifted to preserve your credit utilization ratio.

-Is This The Right Debt Management Plan For You?
+Is Debt Consolidation Right For You?

 Ready To Improve Your Financial Life?

 Apply for a personal loan today to consolidate your debt.Apply For A Loan